hughesadam87/PAME/README.rst

 Installation
 ============

-Binaries installers are `under development <https://bitbucket.org/anthony_tuininga/cx_freeze/issue/127/collectionssys-error#comment-15016355>`_, but for now, PAME must be installed as a python library and launched through the command line.
+Binaries (ie .exe one-click use files) are `under development <https://bitbucket.org/anthony_tuininga/cx_freeze/issue/127/collectionssys-error#comment-15016355>`_, but for now, PAME must be installed as a python library and launched through the command line.
 Anyone interested in helping to develop binaries, please contact.

+PAME makes heavy use of the `SciPy Stack (numpy, ipython etc...) <http://www.scipy.org/install.html>`_, and so it has a lot of dependencies.
+If you are new to Python, or want to install PAME into a clean environment (this is suggested), see the `Conda` installation directions.
+Otherwise, you can use `pip install` as usual.

 PyPI
 ----

+To install from pip

+    pip install PAME

+Since PAME requires many dependencies, this may upgrade numpy, scipy, ipython and other core scipy libraries.

 Conda
 -----